lachezarbozhkov/CarND-Advanced-Lane-Lines/README.md

 The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images. - Done
-* Apply the distortion correction to the raw image.
+* Apply the distortion correction to the raw image. - Done
 * Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+* Apply a perspective transform to rectify binary image ("birds-eye view"). - Done
 * Detect lane pixels and fit to find lane boundary.
 * Determine curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.